PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/index.md

 ## ezrulestack Module

-ezrulestack module lets user specify the resources and handles the dependencies between security objects, rules, rulestack and commit resources implicitly.
+ezrulestack module allows for faster and simpler workflow to create rulestacks, by defining the dependencies between security objects, rules, rulestack and commit resources implicitly.
+User can specify the resources and ezrulestack module will resolve the dependencies and create the resources in the necessary order.
+.
 Follow the example [here](https://github.com/PaloAltoNetworks/terraform-provider-cloudngfwaws/tree/main/examples/modules/ezrulestack) for creating a rulestack using ezrulestack module.
 Documentation for ezrulestack module can be found [here](https://registry.terraform.io/providers/PaloAltoNetworks/cloudngfwaws/latest/docs/modules/ezrulestack)

 ## Support